supermacro/elm-antd/README.md

 Bringing the amazing [Ant Design](https://ant.design) kit to Elm!

+Styled entirely using `elm-css`!
+No external stylesheet needed.
+Just `elm install supermacro/elm-antd` and you're all good to go!

 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨

 > Elm Ant Design is not fully implemented and in a exploratory phase.
 The current API is subject to change without notice until it lands at a `v1.0.0` release.
 At which point, semver rules will be properly followed.